jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-02-18.md

 Minutes:

-*
+* Stickers are coming, with focus on the camp.
+* Creative for the banners is being developed.
+* *Renate* will send quotes to *Lauro* to review.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 --------------------------------------------------------------------------------